jeager/maxwell-test/README.md

 Your recruiter has provided the deadline in their email so spend as much or as little time on this as you'd like, although we'd typically suggest dedicating a few hours to complete."

-#### 7. Programming Language
+#### 7. Programming Languages/Frameworks

-Your choice on programming language to use, however the Maxwell stack currently is mostly Ruby and Javascript.
+It's your choice on which programming language to use, however the Maxwell stack is predominately Ruby/Rails and Javascript/React.
+If you are applying for a Front End position, consider developing your solution with a browser based UI rather than having it execute as a command line program.